sa-concept-refactoring/doc/main.typ

 // - Übersicht über die kommende Kapitel

 == Initial Situation
-[https://github.com/llvm/llvm-project](LLVM project) is an open source repository on GitHub and contains the source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.
+#link("https://github.com/llvm/llvm-project")[LLVM project] is an open source repository on GitHub and contains the source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments.

 == Problem Description
 As of the new changes of C++20 type constraints where introduced.